jvcleave/ofxImGui/README.md

 #### ImGui Feature Support Table Per Backend

 By default, ofxImGui uses the GLFW engine when possible, which gives the best user experience, falling back to the OpenFrameworks backend which is supported on most ofApp setups but provides slightly less ImGui functionality.
-You can force ofxImGui to use the OpenFrameworks one by defining `OFXIMGUI_ENABLE_OF_BINDINGS`.
+You can force ofxImGui to use the OpenFrameworks one by defining `OFXIMGUI_FORCE_OF_BACKEND`.

 One tiny disadvantage of the Glfw backend is that multiwindow-together-with-viewports support might break on ImGui updates.
 There are automatic update scripts, but they might not work in the future.
 Without the custom modifications, it will work fine but you'll have to choose between multiwindow or viewports, knowing that you can configure ImGui to never merge viewport windows with the host window.